Antibiotics Contraindicated for Toxin Treatments

 ANTIBIOTICS CONTRAINDICATED FOR COSMETIC TOXIN TREATMENTS

-When taking your patient’s medical history, keep an eye out for antibiotics that are contraindicated.
+When taking your patient’s medical history before a botox treatment, keep an eye out for antibiotics that are contraindicated.

 Aminoglycosides